Dev-Santi/challenges--Single-page-portfolio/README.md

-# Welcome to News Homepage!
+# Welcome to Single Page Portfolio!

 ![Screenshot of the page](./assets/screen.png)